 Whiteflies

 Whiteflies are soft-bodied, winged insects closely related to mealybugs and aphids.
 They are somewhat triangular-shaped and can be as small as 1/12 of an inch.
-These insects are often found in clusters on the undersides of leaves.

-Whiteflies are often described as fuzzy white bugs on plants with a powdery white appearance and resemble tiny moths.
 When at rest, the wings are held at an angle, roof-like over the body.
 The immature stage is scale-like and does not move.

 They can be found indoors in USDA zone 7 and the colder regions or outdoors as seasonal outdoor pests (happens when you purchase outdoor plants from an infected source).
-On the other hand, in warmer areas whiteflies are a nuisance both indoors and outdoors as they can overwinter and reproduce outdoors all year round.

-In most cases, whiteflies start to show up in mid to late summer when the environment is humid and warm.
+Whiteflies usually appear in mid to late summer when the environment is humid and warm.

 Both the adults and their immature forms feed by sucking plant sap.
 Whiteflies cause damage similar to that of aphids.
-When you touch through the leaves of whiteflies infested plants, they will flutter around for a while before settling again.
+When you touch through the leaves of whiteflies-infested plants, they will flutter around for a while before settling again.

-You can use some of the strategies used to control aphids such as ants control to deal with whiteflies problem.
+You can use some of the strategies used to control aphids, such as ant control to deal with whiteflies problem.
 We also have an elaborate guide on how to control the whiteflies.
-Therefore, instead of repeating it, let me drop the link here instead – how to get rid of whiteflies at home.

 Insect scales

-Most gardeners are not very familiar with insect scales.
 This is because they are less common than mealybugs, whiteflies, and aphids.
 Two species of scales may appear on your houseplants.
-The armored scales and soft scales both appear whitish to creamish color or even black.
+The armored and soft scales appear whitish to creamish in color or even black.

-An armored scale secretes a waxy covering that is not an integral part of its body.
 The covering can be scraped off to locate the insect living beneath it.
 In contrast, the waxy covering that a soft scale secretes is an integral part of its body.

 How to get rid of insect scales

-Individual scrap the scales with a flat and sharp object – this may only apply to an early infestation when the numbers are not much.
+Individually scrap the scales with a flat and sharp object – this may only apply to an early infestation when the numbers are not much.

-Throw away heavily infested plants – adult scales are often protected by a shield of waxy covering making their control a nightmare especially if the plant is heavily infested.
+Throw away heavily infested plants – adult scales are often protected by a shield of waxy covering, making their control a nightmare, especially if the plant is heavily infested.
 The best approach is to discard all the affected plants.

-Spray with natural insecticides - For most indoor and outdoor plants, you need to spray with products containing neem oil extract or canola oil which will help control adult scale insects by smothering.
+Spray with natural insecticides - For most indoor and outdoor plants, you need to spray with products containing neem oil extract or canola oil which will help control adult-scale insects by smothering.
 Their crawlers are susceptible to many insecticides, such as insecticidal soap, neem oil extract, and canola oil.

 Root Aphids

-Root aphids are also known as Pemphigus species are often misidentified as mealybugs due to their waxy covering.
-In reality, they’re smaller than mealybugs and are mostly white.
+Root aphids, also known as Pemphigus species, are often misidentified as mealybugs due to their waxy covering.

-The adult root aphids look like the usual aphids you find on the leaves except most are pear-shaped and have shorter antennae and legs.
-Most root aphids have cornicles, or “tailpipes”, protruding from the end of the abdomen, like their aboveground counterparts.
+The adult root aphids look like the usual ones on the leaves, except most are pear-shaped and have shorter antennae and legs.

-They don’t move as fast as their upper plant counterparts but they’re easily spread from one container to the next through container drainage holes during watering.
+They don’t move as fast as their upper plant counterparts, but they’re easily spread from one container to the next through container drainage holes during watering.

-As the name, suggest these are found around the root zone of plants, and when the infestation increases, you may find them on top of the houseplant soil.
-Root aphids feed on the plant roots and if you don’t take action, the plants may begin to turn yellow, wilt, or die in severe cases.
+Root aphids feed on the plant roots, and if you don’t take action, the plants may begin to turn yellow, wilt, or die in severe cases.

 These wingless “crawlers” do not move as quickly as their aboveground counterparts but can still spread from container to container through the drainage holes: they can either crawl from pot to pot or be carried by irrigation water.
-They can also be transferred in growing medium debris or on equipment.

 How to get rid of root aphids

-When it comes to root aphids, the main source of infestation is other infested plants.
-Therefore, you should isolate infested plants as soon as you spot them.
-Furthermore, since the sprays don’t necessarily help (check out the resources section at the end of this article to find out why this is the case) you need to pay attention to the following:
+Furthermore, since the sprays don’t necessarily help (check out the resources section at the end of this article to find out why this is the case), you need to pay attention to the following:

 - Keep in mind that prevention is the best control strategy.